-ÿ1.
-Taxes paid to a foreign country that you do not legally owe, including amounts eligible for refund by the foreign country if you were to file a refund claim.
+1. Taxes paid to a foreign country that you do not legally owe, including amounts eligible for refund by the foreign country.
+If you claim a credit for foreign taxes paid, and you receive a refund of all or part of those taxes in a later year, you must file an amended return reducing the taxes credited by the amount refunded.
 If you do not exercise your available remedies to reduce the amount of foreign tax to what you legally owe, a credit for the excess amount may be denied.